Max Dehn, Axel Thue, and the Undecidable: Max Dehn and the Word Problem for Groups

-In this paper, Dehn phrased the word problem, the conjugacy problem and the isomorphism problem for groups \cite{dehn1911}: \begin{itemize} \item Word problem: Decide whether a given word $w$ in $G$ is equal to $1$. \item Conjugacy problem: Given two words $w,w'$ in $G$, decide whether $w$ and $w'$ are conjugate and if they are, find $u$ such that $w'=uwu^{-1}$. \item Isomorphism problem: Decide whether two given groups $G$ and $G'$ are isomorphic. \end{itemize}
+In this paper, Dehn phrased the word problem, the conjugacy problem and the isomorphism problem for groups.
+The word problem asked to decide whether a given word $w$ in $G$ is equal to $1$.
+The conjugacy problem extended this question to determine whether two words $w,w'$ in $G$ are conjugate and if they are, find $u$ such that $w'=uwu^{-1}$.
 The conjugacy problem implies the word problem, since a word $w$ is equal to $1$ if and only if it is conjugate to $1$.
+Finally, the isomorphism problem aimed to determine whether two given groups $G$ and $G'$ are isomorphic.

-In his own words, Dehn formulated the word problem, which he called \emph{Identit\"atsproblem}, as follows:\footnote{Engl. translation: Let an arbitrary element of a group by given by its composition out of generators.
-One shall provide a method which decides in a finite number of steps whether this element is equal to the identity or not.} \begin{quote} 1. \emph{Das Identit\"atsproblem}: Irgend ein Element der Gruppe ist durch seine Zusammensetzung aus den Erzeugenden gegeben.
-Man soll eine Methode angeben, um mit einer endlichen Anzahl von Schritten zu entscheiden, ob dies Element der Identit\"at gleich ist oder nicht. \end{quote}
+In his own words, Dehn formulated the word problem, which he called Identit\"atsproblem, as follows: \begin{quote} Let an arbitrary element of a group by given by its composition out of generators.
+One shall provide a method which decides in a finite number of steps whether this element is equal to the identity or not.\footnote{German original in \cite{dehn1911}: 1.
+Das Identit\"atsproblem: Irgend ein Element der Gruppe ist durch seine Zusammensetzung aus den Erzeugenden gegeben.
+Man soll eine Methode angeben, um mit einer endlichen Anzahl von Schritten zu entscheiden, ob dies Element der Identit\"at gleich ist oder nicht.} \end{quote} Dehn was aware that the word problem might turn out to be difficult for a general group.
+He wrote: \begin{quote} Here we have three fundamental problems whose solution is very important and probably not possible without a thorough study of the subject.\footnote{German original in \cite{dehn1911}: Hier sind es vor allem drei fundamentale Probleme, deren L\"osung sehr wichtig und wohl nicht ohne eindringliches Studium der Materie m\"oglich ist.} \end{quote} Hence, Dehn was aware of the difficulty of the word problem, perhaps even of its potential unsolvability.\footnote{Magnus in \cite[p.
+55]{chandler-magnus} cites Dehn as follows: Solving the word problem for groups may be as impossible as solving all mathematical problems.} In his considerations, Dehn used what he called the Gruppenbild (Cayley graph\footnote{Given a finitely presented group $G=\langle S \mid R \rangle$ with set of generators $S=\{s_1,\ldots,s_n\}$, the vertices are all elements of $G$, and the (directed) edges connect $g$ and $gs$ for every $g \in G$ and $s \in S \cup S^{-1}$.
+The edges are usually colored.}).
+In figure~\ref{cayleyfigure} this is illustrated for the dihedral group\footnote{$D_n=\langle \sigma, \tau \mid \sigma^n=\tau^2=1, \tau \sigma=\sigma^{-1} \tau \rangle$.} $D_5$.
+In \cite{dehn1912}, Dehn solved the word problem for infinite surface groups, i.e., fundamental groups of orientable closed $2$-manifolds.\footnote{These are of the form $G=\langle a_1,b_1,...,a_g,b_g \mid \prod_{i=1}^g a_ib_ia_i^{-1}b_i^{-1} \rangle$ with one relation.}